ricardoquesada/bluepad32/docs/plat_airlift.md

 ## CircuitPython example

-The Bluepad32 library for CircuitPython, including a working example can be found here:
+The Bluepad32 library for CircuitPython, including a working example is available here:

 * https://gitlab.com/ricardoquesada/bluepad32-circuitpython